Easy Vegan Pad Thai Recipe

 Dialing Back the Sodium

-Dial back that sodium in your diet, is the advise you'll hear from the Centers for Disease Control and Prevention (CDC).
+Dialing back that sodium in your diet is the advise you'll hear from the Centers for Disease Control and Prevention (CDC).
 The CDC advises that people aged two and older consume less than 2300mg of sodium per day.
-Adults over the age of 51, certain populations, and anyone with high blood pressure, diabetes, or kidney disease, should keep sodium levels at or under 1500mg per day.
-The Noodles & Company Pad Thai example above would max out your daily allotment for sodium in just one regular-sized serving.
+Adults over the age of 51, certain populations, and anyone with high blood pressure, diabetes, or kidney disease should keep sodium levels at or under 1500mg per day.
+The Noodles & Company pad thai example above would max out your daily allotment for sodium in just one regular-sized serving.
 Too much sodium in your diet increases your risk for many health problems, including high blood pressure, heart disease, and stroke.

 Easy Pad Thai Recipe

 Find PB2 in the organic section of most grocery stores or order it online from Amazon (see below).
 Kentuckyaki is a little harder to find but it is worth it for the flavor and lower sodium content.
-Fresh Market carries it or again, it can be purchased easily online.
+Fresh Market carries it and you can easily buy it online.

 - 12 ounces whole wheat linguine, or spaghetti noodles